eatsjobs/media-mock/README.md

 The main class of the library, used to configure, initialize, and manage the mock media devices.

-#### `setMediaURL(path: string): MediaMock`
+#### `async setMediaURL(path: string): Promise<MediaMock>`

-Sets a custom image URL or a video url to be uses as the source and returns the instance for chaining.
+Sets a custom image URL or video URL to be used as the source and returns the instance for chaining.
+This method is now asynchronous to properly handle media loading.

-- **path**: `string` - Path to the image.
+- **path**: `string` - Path to the image or video file.

 #### `enableDebugMode(): MediaMock`

 Enables debug mode, appending the mock canvas and image elements to the DOM for visualization.
-This allows you to see what’s being used as a video feed during tests.
+This allows you to see what's being used as a video feed during tests.

+#### `disableDebugMode(): MediaMock`

+Disables debug mode and removes the mock canvas and image elements from the DOM.

+#### `setCanvasScaleFactor(factor: number): MediaMock`

+Sets the scale factor for the image in the canvas.
+Lower values create more margin, higher values fill more of the canvas.

+- **factor**: `number` - Scale factor between 0.1 and 1.0.

+#### `addMockDevice(device: MockMediaDeviceInfo): MediaMock`

+Adds a new mock device to the current device configuration and triggers a `devicechange` event.

+- **device**: `MockMediaDeviceInfo` - The mock device to add.

+#### `removeMockDevice(deviceId: string): MediaMock`

+Removes a mock device by its device ID and triggers a `devicechange` event.

+- **deviceId**: `string` - The ID of the device to remove.

 #### `setMockedVideoTracksHandler(handler: (tracks: MediaStreamTrack[]) => MediaStreamTrack[]): MediaMock`